Just for You

 This course covers the principles and procedures of various manufacturing processes used in modern industries.
 Material selection and machine tools required for the processes are emphasized.
 Two class hours and a three-hour lab per week.

 Provides a sound foundation of learning in the area of properties and microstructures of the important ferrous and nonferrous alloys.
 Also provides a firm foundation relative to the understanding of internal metallic structures of metals.
 The contents of the course include: metallic structures, the unit cell, atomic radius, planer density, effects of stress and temperature on simple metal structures, ferrous alloys (steel, superalloys, cast iron, ductile iron, malleable iron), phase diagrams, aluminum alloys, heat treatment of metals.
 Two class hours, three lab hours.
-Prerequisite: MAT 101 or Permission of Instructor.
+Prerequisite: MAT 119 or higher or Permission of Instructor.

 Designed to prepare students with the necessary skills to program NC and CNC controlled machine tools.
 Lectures address such topics as drawing interpretation, program formats, input media, sub-routines, canned cycles, and tooling, while the laboratory sessions give the students practice in programming learned techniques.
 Two class hours and three laboratory hours.
 Prerequisite: MET 261 or Permission of Instructor; co-requisite: MET 151.